apache/beam/playground/backend/README.md

   incoming requests to other instances while the instance will not ready.
 - `LAUNCH_SITE` - is the value to configure log (default value = local).
 If developers want to use log service on the App Engine then need to change this value to `app_engine`.
 - `DB_TYPE` - is the type of the code snippet database is used for the backend server.
-If it is set as a `datastore`, then backend server will use Cloud Datastore to keep all code snippets otherwise will be set local database for local deployment and testing (default value = `local`)
+If it is set as a `remote`, then backend server will use Cloud Datastore to keep all code snippets otherwise will be set local database for local deployment and testing (default value = `local`)
 - `SDK_CONFIG` - is the sdk configuration file path, e.g. default example for corresponding sdk.
 It will be saved to cloud datastore during application startup (default value = `../sdks.yaml`)
 - `DATASTORE_EMULATOR_HOST` - is the datastore emulator address.
 If it is given in the environment, the application will connect to the datastore emulator.